 15.27.140 Applicability.

-A. The provisions of this chapter shall apply to any new development, construction, or use within the incorporated portion of the city of Yakima and its urban growth area designated as a critical area and upon any land mapped and designated as a special flood hazard area under the National Flood Insurance Program.
+A. The provisions of this chapter shall apply to any new development, construction, or use within the incorporated portion of the city of Yakima, outside of shoreline jurisdiction, designated as a critical area and upon any land mapped and designated as a special flood hazard area under the National Flood Insurance Program.
 However, this chapter does not apply to the situations below, except that the flood hazard protection provisions of Part Four of this chapter will continue to apply as determined by YMC 15.27.400 through 15.27.406:

 1. Within designated critical areas, there may exist lots, structures, and/or uses which were lawfully established prior to the adoption of this chapter, as provided below, but which would be subsequently prohibited, regulated, or restricted under this chapter.
 Such existing lots, structures, and/or uses shall be classified as legally nonconforming uses.